Man and woman high five in an office

 AI has a powerful role in the future of project management.
 Working with AI need not feel intimidating — but if you want to make your mark as a project manager, you should develop a comprehensive skill set that includes strong leadership and communication and in-demand technical acumen.

 As you prepare for a bright future in project management, look to the experts at Champlain College Online for guidance.
-Our project management graduate certificate could provide a strong start, and we offer a master's in software engineering and project management.
+Champlain College Online offers a project management graduate certificate, a project management master's degree, and a master's in software engineering and project management.
 These graduate programs can equip you with critical skills to help you excel in IT project management or other tech-driven fields.
 Reach out today to learn more.

 Request Information